SEIR-7-06/react-intro/README.md

 ### What is a Component?

-A component is a reusable chunk of UI, housing both the markup and the logic for that particular piece of user interface.
+A component in React is a reusable chunk of UI, housing both the markup and the logic for that particular piece of user interface.

-Looking at Facebook, you could think of each status post as a **component**.
+Using Facebook as an example, you could think of each status post as a **component**.
 You could think of the status feed as a component that contains many of the smaller status post components within.
 You could take that one step further and think of the Facebook app, as one giant component with several components within it, including the friends list, the header, etc...

 <!--
 [Templates vs Components](https://wanderoak.co/fixed-templates-vs-components/)